idrisr/notes/ios/core-animation.md

 with touch events or gestures directly.
 It does have a couple of methods to help you to implement touch handling yourself, however: `-containsPoint:` and `-hitTest:`.

+### `CATransaction`
+* A mechanism for grouping multiple layer-tree operations into atomic updates to the render tree.
+* manages a stack of transactions, without giving you direct access to them.
+* use `+begin` and `+commit` to push a new transaction onto the stack or pop the current one
+* Core Animation automatically begins a new transaction with each iteration of the run loop.

+When you change a property, how does Core Animation determine the type and duration of the animation that it will perform?

+* The duration of the animation is specified by the settings for the current transaction,
+* and the animation type is controlled by layer actions.

+### `CATransformLayer`
+* the layer backing a `UIStackView`
+* `CATransformLayer` objects are used to create true 3D layer hierarchies, rather than the flattened hierarchy rendering model used by other `CALayer` classes.